a-services/pwa-pizza/README.md

 App icon on Home screen made by Chrome opens app in fullscreen properly.

 App icon made by Samsung Internet browser opens app with URL still visible in title bar.

 ### Offline mode

 This demo implements the simplest strategy for offline mode:
 GET requests used to read data from ApperyDB are coming from cache and available in offline mode.
 POST requests to update DB return an error.

 This is true for both Chrome and Samsung Internet browser.

 ## iOS

-iOS added some PWA support since version 11.3
+iOS added some PWA support since version 11.3, but there were still some issues.
+We tested it against recent iOS version available at the moment which is 11.4.1

 ### Adding icon to Home screen

 - To add app icon to Home screen one should click "Share" icon in Safari, then "Add to home screen"

 ![Safari](screenshots/safari_add.png)

-iOS 11.4 saves Home screen icon as app screenshot, ignoring app icon provided in manifest

 ### Fullscreen mode